tidymodels/tidymodels.org-legacy/content/learn/statistics/k-means/index.markdown

 # Introduction

-This article only requires that the tidymodels package be installed.
+This article requires that you have the following packages installed: tidymodels and tidyr.

 K-means clustering serves as a useful example of applying tidy data principles to statistical analysis, and especially the distinction between the three tidying functions: